Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: MS-PAFL: Model-Splitting Privacy-Amplified Federated Learning

 \subsubsection{Aggregation at the PS}

-The PS aggregates the noisy public submodels $\widetilde{{\wb}}_{i , p}^{t}$ received from participating clients to form an unbiased estimate of the global public model for the next round, denoted by $\overline{\wb}_{p}^{t+1}$.
-The PS performs model aggregation schemes to obtain unbiased model estimate $ \overline{\wb}_{p}^t $ as follows:
+The PS aggregates the noisy public submodels $\widetilde{{\wb}}_{i , p}^{t}$ received from participating clients to form the global public model for the next round, denoted by $\overline{\wb}_{p}^{t+1}$.
+The resulting aggregation rule is given by

-where $\nu^{t} = 1 - \prod_{i=1}^{N} (1 - p_{i}^{t})$ serves as a correction factor.
-This aggregation yields an unbiased estimate of the global public submodel, ensuring that the privacy-preserving noise does not introduce systematic bias into the learning process.
+where the case $|\Xc^t|=0$ corresponds to an ``empty round'' under random check-ins.
+Under uniform client weights, the above aggregation reduces to standard FedAvg over the randomly participating subset.